Sleeping With The Radio On

 Though some studies around sleeping with the radio on are a little contradictory, the overwhelming evidence seems to be that there’s no real harm in using sound to impact your sleep cycle.

-While some people just won’t respond well to having ambient noise playing while they’re trying to fall asleep, many of us will be able to unlock feelings of relaxation and comfort.
+While some people just won’t respond well to ambient noise playing while trying to fall asleep, many of us will be able to unlock feelings of relaxation and comfort.

-For the majority of people, as long as you’re choosing a song that makes you feel happy and relaxed, falling asleep to a pleasant tune can help you to drift off faster, and access a higher quality of rest.
+For most people, as long as you’re choosing a song that makes you feel happy and relaxed, falling asleep to a pleasant tune can help you drift off faster and access a higher quality of rest.

-You may find that it’s easier to fall asleep effortlessly because you’ve begun to train your internal clock.
+You may find it easier to fall asleep effortlessly because you’ve begun to train your internal clock.

-Remember, the circadian rhythm – the natural clock inside of your mind that tells you when it’s time to sleep, can either harm or improve your sleeping cycle.
+Remember, the circadian rhythm – the natural clock inside your mind that tells you when it’s time to sleep can either harm or improve your sleeping cycle.

 Another thing to keep in mind when it comes to sleeping with the radio on is that most research indicates it’s a good idea to go to sleep with a song that matches the tempo of 60 to 80 BPM.

-But, bear in mind this won’t always be the case.
+But bear in mind this won’t always be the case.
 We all experience relaxation differently.
-If your spouse prefers Metallica’s greatest hits to music by Bach, then you might struggle to find a radio station you can both agree on.
+If your spouse prefers Metallica’s greatest hits to music by Bach, you might struggle to find a radio station you can agree on.

-Sleeping with the radio on is always more effective when you’re tuning into songs that make you feel good.
-After all, the songs that you enjoy produce the serotonin chemical in your brain and make it easier to drift off into sweet dreams.
+Sleeping with the radio on is always more effective when tuning into songs that make you feel good.
+After all, the songs you enjoy produce the serotonin chemical in your brain, making it easier to drift off into sweet dreams.

 What kind of music helps you sleep?